Czech Republic–Ukraine relations: Ukrainians in the Czech Republic

+Ambulance in Dnipro Ukraine, during war with sign in czech and ukrainian: Help for Ukraine.

 Immigration to the Czech Republic from Ukraine, primarily for economic reasons, began to grow significantly in the early 1990s following the end of the Cold War.
 In 1991, 8,500 Ukrainian citizens were recorded as living on Czech territory, with that number increasing to 132,481 As of October 2018, according to the Czech Statistical Office.
 This made Ukrainians the largest expatriate group within the Czech Republic, comprising 30% of the country's total international population.

 Following the Russian invasion of Ukraine on February 24, 2022, the number of Ukrainians within the country increased drastically as thousands fled the war.
 As of July 31, 2023, over 357,000 refugees from Ukraine have been given temporary protection status within the Czech Republic, making the country the third largest destination for Ukrainians in the European Union.

+Carpathian Eight

+On 18 September 2026, Ukrainian President Volodymyr Zelenskyy announced the creation of the Carpathian Eight, a regional cooperation format involving Austria, the Czech Republic, Hungary, Poland, Romania, Serbia, Slovakia and Ukraine.
+The initiative was presented as a framework for cooperation in trade, transport, energy and security.